pkeroulas/st2110-toolkit/nmos/README.md

 * Riedel Explorer use port 80 only for IS-05
 * Binding cpp-nmos connection API to port 80 needs sudo on Ubunutu 18.
 * be carefull of the IPs exposed by virtual node, it could be mgmt IP, the client can be confused
+* Run virtual node and registry on separated hosts
 * video SDP and audio SDP have to be combined into a single file to work with ffmpeg but it's not allow by ST2110.